-It has been a deeply painful and complex time for American Jews in the wake of the October 7th Hamas attacks, the ensuing bloodshed and suffering in Israel and Gaza, and rising antisemitism here in the U.S.
+It remains a deeply painful and complex time for American Jews in the wake of the October 7 2023 Hamas attacks, the ensuing bloodshed and suffering in Israel and Gaza, rising antisemitism here in the U.S., and the ways in which the current administration has exploited all of these tragedies for their political gain.

-It also continues to be a dangerous time for LGBTQ+ people as we face growing attacks on our rights and protections across the country.
+It also continues to be a dangerous and uncertain time for LGBTQ+ people as we face growing attacks on our rights and lives from all levels of government.
 Against this backdrop, Keshet believes that remaining connected to each other across identities and movements is more important than ever.
 Yet doing so hasn't been easy.
-We are seeing many people and groups doubling down on positions that don't allow room for the complexity and intersections of our experiences and needs as LGBTQ+ Jews.
-This dynamic has left many queer Jews feeling isolated and vulnerable on multiple fronts.
+We are seeing many people and groups doubling down on positions that don't allow for the complexity and intersections of our experiences and needs as LGBTQ+ Jews.
+This dynamic has left many queer Jews feeling isolated and vulnerable on multiple fronts, at a time when we need each other most.

-As an organization committed to the full equality of LGBTQ+ Jews, we know that we cannot ever separate these parts of ourselves and we do not tolerate homophobia, transphobia, or antisemitism.
+As an organization committed to the full equality of LGBTQ+ Jews, we know that we cannot ever separate these parts of ourselves and we fully reject homophobia, transphobia, and antisemitism.
 We want to help make sense of this painful moment as many of us navigate rupture, discomfort, and fear, whether in progressive political spaces, at protests, and/or in our Jewish communities.

-In this moment especially, our organizational values guide us.
-Three in particular:
+In this moment especially, Keshet's values guide us:

 - Justice.
 We are committed to equality and social justice.
 As Jews, we have a responsibility to fight oppression, effect change, and repair the world.
 We see LGBTQ+ justice as part of a broader movement for justice for all people. - Pride.
 We understand pride in identity as key to feeling whole.
 When LGBTQ+ Jews are encouraged to live our truths and participate openly and authentically in Jewish life, the entire Jewish community is stronger. - Human Dignity.
 We lead with compassion and empathy.
-We celebrate-and strive to help others see and celebrate-the inherent humanity, worth, and dignity of all people.
+We celebrate-and strive to help others see and celebrate-the inherent humanity, worth, and dignity of all people. - Solidarity/Al Tifrosh Min Hatzibur.
+We do not separate ourselves from our community.
+When we see others who feel isolated we strive to connect and create bridges of understanding.